yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 In order to solve this problem, try running `yarn install` again on your computer without the `--immutable` flag, then commit the changes if the command succeeded.

+## YN0048 - `AUTOMERGE_SUCCESS`

+This informational message is emitted when Git conflict tokens were found within the `yarn.lock` file but were automatically fixed by Yarn.
+There's nothing else to do, everything should work out of the box!

-## YN0048 - `AUTOMERGE_REQUIRED`
+## YN0049 - `AUTOMERGE_REQUIRED`

 This informational message is emitted when Git conflict tokens are found within the `yarn.lock` file.
 Yarn will then try to automatically resolve the conflict by following its internal heuristic.

 The automerge logic is pretty simple: it will take the lockfile from the pulled branch, modify it by adding the information from the local branch, and run `yarn install` again to fix anything that might have been lost in the process.

-## YN0049 - `AUTOMERGE_SUCCESS`
+## YN0050 - `DEPRECATED_CLI_SETTINGS`

-This informational message is emitted when Git conflict tokens were found within the `yarn.lock` file but were automatically fixed by Yarn.
-There's nothing else to do, everything should work out of the box!
+This error is triggered when passing options to a CLI command through its arguments (for example `--cache-folder`).

+Starting from the v2, this isn't supported anymore.
+The reason for this is that we've consolidated all of our configuration inside a single store that can be defined from a yarnrc file.
+This guarantees that all your commands run inside the same environments (which previously wasn't the case depending on whether you were using `--cache-folder` on all your commands or just the install).
+CLI options will now only be used to control the *one-time-behaviors* of a particular command (like `--verbose`).

+**Special note for Netlify users:** Netlify currently [automatically passes](https://github.com/netlify/build-image/blob/f9c7f9a87c10314e4d65b121d45d68dc976817a2/run-build-functions.sh#L109) the `--cache-folder` option to Yarn, and you cannot disable it.
+For this reason we decided to make it a warning rather than an error when we detect that Yarn is running on Netlify (we still ignore the flag).
+We suggest upvoting [the relevant issue](https://github.com/netlify/build-image/issues/319) on their repository, as we're likely to remove this special case in a future major release.